 Recommended for

 Budget-conscious businesses who want to run sophisticated automated campaigns.
-It’s also ideal for online store owners, with integrations and automations specific to ecommerce.
+It’s also interesting for online store owners, with integrations and automations specific to ecommerce.
 Plus, its transactional email capabilities also make it a good option for those looking to keep all their email marketing within the one tool.

 #4.
 Omnisend